MaryKay456/wawp-addon-member-directory/README.md

 ### Hide Restricted Fields

 This toggle will only allow users to view content, respective to their levels, ie member information can only be viewed by members.
 This is controlled by user and global privacy settings from Wild Apricot.
-For security, admin only information cannot be viewed through this block, please access this directly through Wild Apricot.
+For security reasons, admin only information cannot be viewed through this block, please access this directly through Wild Apricot.

 ## Member Profile Shortcode

-The `wa-profile` shortcode is built dynamically based on the options selected under block.
+The `wa-profile` shortcode is built dynamically, based on the options selected under block.

-The below syntax is built automatically by the block but it can be included manually into any block or content area in WordPress.
+The below syntax is built automatically by the block, but it can be included manually into any block or content area in WordPress.

 `[wa-profile <database fields> user-id=<Wild Apricot UserID> hide_restricted_fields]`